The full list of Team GB medal winners at Tokyo Olympics 2020 - and medal table total

 It’s the team’s most successful start to an Olympics ever.

-There was a gold medal rush on what has been dubbed “Magic Monday”, with three golds for Team GB across 13 hours of events, including from swimmer Adam Peaty in the 100m breaststroke and diving duo Tom Daley and Matty Lee in the men’s 10m platform diving.
+This week (beginning August 2) has so far seen Team GB athletes make history, with young skateboarder Sky Brown scooping a bronze medal in the women’s park skateboarding final, gymnast Max Whitlock defending his status as Olympic champion with a gold medal on the pommel horse and Scottish swimmer Duncan Scott becoming the first Team GB athlete to win four medals at a single Olympic games.

+Last week, diving duo Tom Daley and Matty Lee took gold in the 10 metre platform men’s diving, while Charlotte Worthington wowed judges as she became the first woman to ever complete a 360-degree backflip in a competition during the Olympic women’s freestyle BMX event on Sunday.

-That set the tone for the Games, and since then the team has gone from strength to strength, bringing in myriad medals across different disciplines from BMX to trampolining.
+That set the tone for the Games, and since then the team has gone from strength to strength, bringing in myriad medals across different disciplines from skateboarding to trampolining.

 In total, there are 339 gold medals up for grabs before this year’s Games draw to a close on 8 August.